Bestroi150/SU-DH-Students/projects/Irina/README.md

 ## Citation

 **In-text citation:**
-> Greek colonies on the Black Sea coast were analyzed using geographic data (Irina, 2025-2026).
+> Greek colonies on the Black Sea coast were analyzed using geographic data (Irina Koleva, 2025-2026).

 **Full citation:**
 ```